-With respect to broadband services on aircraft, as well as on as ships and vehicles, the FCC adopted new rules to better enable satellite-delivered connectivity to passengers and crew.
-The FCC has allowed 'earth stations in motion' to operate in more satellite frequencies than before in an effort to connect even larger numbers of consumers in this fast-growing segment of the marketplace, and has provided more certainty by adopting a simplified, regulatory framework for licensing these spectrum uses.
-Pending before the FCC is also an inquiry into potential ways to facilitate more intensive use of the frequencies between 3.7GHz and 24GHz.
+With respect to broadband service on aircraft, as well as on ships and in vehicles, the FCC adopted new rules to better enable satellite-delivered connectivity to passengers and crew.
+The FCC allowed 'earth stations in motion' to operate in more satellite frequencies than before in an effort to connect even more consumers in this fast-growing segment of the marketplace and provided more certainty be adopted under a simplified regulatory framework for licensing these spectrum uses.

 There also have been a number of other new developments with respect to satellite spectrum policy.
-The DOC has outlined plans to simplify aspects of the existing commercial licensing regime and also to develop radio spectrum policies to serve the needs of the commercial industry.
-In addition, the President has issued a number of space policy directives, which require, among other things, that the DOC and the Director of the Office of Science and Technology Policy at the White House provide him with a report on improving the global competitiveness of the US space sector through RF spectrum policies, regulation, and US activities at the ITU and other multilateral fora.
+The DOC has expressed plans to simplify aspects of the existing commercial licensing regime and also to develop radio spectrum policies to serve the needs of the commercial industry.
+In addition, the federal government has issued a number of space policy directives that require, among other things, that the federal government and industry collaborate to improve space safety and mitigate orbital debris and that the DOC and the Director of the Office of Science and Technology Policy at the White House provide to the President a report on improving the global competitiveness of the US space sector.
+At the same time, the FCC continues to evaluate operators' proposals for non-geostationary orbit satellite deployments and, in March 2020, initiated a new processing round for such applications, and is considering proposals to establish rules for coexistence among these systems.